buddhist-uni/jekyll-dev-notes/_posts/2023-02-13-running-jekyll-on-android.md

 1. `pkg install ruby`
 2. `gem install bundler`
-3. Add the following two lines to your `Gemfile`:
+3. Add the following line to your `Gemfile`:

 {% highlight rb %}
-gem "jekyll-sass-converter", ">= 2.0", "< 3.0"
 gem "webrick", "~> 1.7"
 {% endhighlight %}

-The first locks jekyll-sass-converter to v2 (as v3 uses Dart, which I haven't yet gotten to work on Android) and the second line explicitly asks for a hidden dependency.
+This line explicitly asks for a hidden dependency.

 And that's it!
+Just `bundle install` and `bundle exec jekyll serve` as you normally would.

 Happy Jekylling on-the-go!